We welcome your interest in transferring to UNC. Let us work with you to make the application process as smooth as possible.

 To get your answer early, submit your application early.
 Deadlines for priority consideration:

-Priority Deadline for Fall semester 2015 (applications will be considered on a space available basis until August 1, 2015)
+Applications will be considered on a space available basis until August 1.

 Use the following resources to assist you in planning to attend UNC in the future.
 These guides will outline which courses are eligible for transfer from Colorado Community colleges and AIMS community college.